cyclonesak/DES222Task1/README.md

 #### DES222 Task 1

 A responsive design visual essay showcasing my friends embedded tech and what it facilitates for thier lives ...

+You can see the page here: [DES222 Task 1](https://sak.free.nf/DES222Task1/)